skyv26/skyv26/README.md

 - **Delivered 10+ IOT and electronics projects worldwide 🗺️**
 - **4000+ contribution 🗽 on the Github**
 - **Completed 500+ code 📊 reviews for full-stack web projects using Github's Feature.**

-## Project Highlights

-I've worked on over 60+ projects with different technologies, spanning all levels of complexity, and successfully deployed them on various online servers such as GitHub Pages, Netlify, Vercel, Render, and Railway platforms.
-Additionally, I have over 1 year of volunteering experience, mentoring students in Microverse and "Frontend Mentor" platform.
-I've also made more than 4000+ contributions on GitHub and successfully reviewed many projects of developers around the world.

 ## Skills